FlailingFog/git-wiki-skeleton/wiki/export_panel.md

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/exporter1.png)

-### Export single outfit
+### Export all outfits

-This will make the exporter only export the current outfit, so if you only want one outfit this will dramatically increase your koikatsu export times and blender import times.
+This will make the exporter export all of the card's outfits instead of just the currently selected one.
+This will dramatically increase koikatsu export times and blender import times.

 ### Export hit meshes